microsoft/onnxruntime/docs/Memory_Optimizer.md

 ## Introduction

-ONNX Runtime Training provides a capability trading node/subgraph recomputations for better memory efficiency.
+ONNX Runtime Training provides a capability trading node/subgraph re-computations for better memory efficiency.
-Specifically, a list of recomputable operators is pre-defined, with which memory optimizer graph transformer will iterate the graph to find all recomputable subgraph candidates.
+Specifically, a list of re-computable operators is pre-defined, with which memory optimizer graph transformer will iterate the graph to find all re-computable subgraph candidates.

-When training with ORTModule, by default, the graph transformer will scan the execution graph to find all eligible subgraphs to recompute, along with sizes that can be saved.
+When training with `ORTModule`, by default, the graph transformer will scan the execution graph to find all eligible subgraphs to recompute, along with sizes that can be saved.
 Users can pick up some of the subgraphs to enable by environment variables.

 ## When memory optimizer can help?

 Classical scenarios include:

-- ORTModule runs a model with batch size B (for example 2^N), the memory bandwidth and compute are not fully saturated, while it hits OOM to run a bigger batch size (for example 2^(N+1)).
+- `ORTModule` runs a model with batch size B (for example 2^N), the memory bandwidth and compute are not fully saturated, while it hits OOM to run a bigger batch size (for example 2^(N+1)).

-- For big models, ORTModule fails to run the minimum allowed batch size, so performance can be compromised for a successful run.
+- For big models, `ORTModule` fails to run the minimum allowed batch size, so performance can be compromised for a successful run.

 Not all models and recipes need this optimizer technique.
-Imagine if your training recipe is using a batch size 6 (GPU compute and memory are fully saturated), and you don't need bump it to 8 to maintain a fixed global batch size.
+Imagine if your training recipe uses a batch size 6 (GPU compute and memory are fully saturated), and you don't need bump it to 8 to maintain a fixed global batch size.
 Enabling recompute maybe not bring better throughput on batch size 8 than the original batch size 6.

 ## Quick trial

 1. Make sure ONNX Runtime training wheel is installed and correctly configured.
-2. Integrate models using ORTModule, be noted log_level should be equal or lower than INFO.
+2. Integrate models using `ORTModule`, be noted log_level should be equal or lower than INFO.
 	> ort_model = ORTModule(pt_model, DebugOptions(log_level=LogLevel.INFO))
 3. Run the training as usual and redirect all outputs into log file; then stop it after training few steps.
 4. Check the logging file, search "Summary", you could possibly find something like this: